yoosungkim/lab4/README.md

 ## Computational geometry review
 1. 2DPoints (x,y)
 2. 2DLineSegments ((x1,y1),(x2,y2))
-3. 2DVectors (x,y)
+3. 2DLineSegments addition
-4. 2DVectors addition
+4. 2DLineSegments subtraction
-5. 2DVectors subtraction
+5. 2DLineSegments subtraction

 ## Code up a program to do this!

 1. Implement Points as structs, then 2DLineSegments as structs that have members of the Points type.
-2. Implement 2DVectors as structs, then functions for addition and subtraction, returning a new 2DVector for the resultant.
+2. Implement 2DLineSegments as structs, then functions for addition and subtraction, returning a new 2DLineSegments for the resultant.
+3. Implement a 2DLineSegments intersection detector.